kmkr/splendid-nudibranch/content.md

 Title	Nudibranch
 Latin	Nembrotha chamberlaini
 Tags	nudibranch philippines 2014 anilao
 Desc	Perhaps the most distinctive characteristic of nudibranchs is the pair of tentacles on the head, the rhinophores.
 They are chemical sensors used to smell and taste the chemicals dissolved in the water, such as food and potential mates.
-Most nudibranchs can retracted their rhinophores to protect these vital organs against other fish.
+Most nudibranchs can retracted these vital organs as protection against other fish.

+DSC02713.jpg

+Title	??
+Latin	Pontonides unciger

 DSC03330.jpg